 2. Boosting Confidence

-It has to be said that teaching boosts confidence.
+It has to be said that teaching after college boosts confidence.
 Standing in front of a class of thirty lively students is an experience.
 You have to keep their attention and fire their enthusiasm.
 It’s much like delivering a presentation, but much harder.

 Once you have this under your belt, it makes other situations feel less daunting.
 It requires exceptional communication and listening skills.
 It also teaches you to think on your feet and respond in a calm and considered manner.
 These skills are in demand in many workplaces.

 On a typical teaching day, it is likely that you will have at least five or six classes to teach.
-On top of that you will have meetings to attend, books to mark, and other student issues to deal with.
+On top of that, you will have meetings to attend, books to mark, and other student issues to deal with.
 You will also have lessons to prepare and reports to write.
 When the bell goes at the end of the day, your working day is not over.

 Teachers work hard, and they have a lot to get through.
 Despite their growing workload, they still have to be in class on time several times a day.
 Juggling a heavy workload takes hardcore organization and prioritization skills.

-4. You Might Enjoy It And Decide To Stay
+4. You Might Enjoy It and Decide to Stay